What Is An Annuity?

 Find out in less than 30 seconds

-- Annuities focused on growth allow an annuitant to grow their contributions tax-deferred for a set period of time.
-At the end of the period, the funds in the annuity usually are annuitized resulting in lifetime guaranteed income.
-In some cases, the funds can be redeployed into other financial vehicles if the annuitant wishes to do something different than create a lifetime annuity.
+Annuities focused on growth allow an annuitant to grow their contributions tax-deferred for a set period of time.
+Funds can then be redeployed into other financial vehicles or left to grow.

-- Annuities focused on income allow an annuitant to create strategies for maximizing guaranteed lifetime income.
-Usually these are immediate annuities and began shortly after the contract is created.
+Annuities focused on income allow an annuitant to create strategies for maximizing guaranteed lifetime income.

 What Are The Different Types Of Annuities?

-- A traditional type of annuity where the principal and the rate of return is guaranteed by the insurance company.
-These annuities are very similar to bank CDs and offer protection against market volatility.
-Fixed annuities can be either immediate or deferred if income is desired.
+A traditional type where the principal and the rate of return is guaranteed by the insurance company.
+This is very similar to bank CDs that offer protection against market volatility.
+Fixed annuities can be either immediate or deferred if delayed income is desired.
 Interest earned is tax deferred until income payments begin.

-- A newer type of annuity that provides the opportunity for tax-deferred growth based in part on changes in a chosen market index while protecting your principal from market volatility.
-Index annuities enjoy the benefits of participating in market growth while protecting principal when the market declines.
+A newer type that provides the opportunity for tax-deferred growth based in part on changes in a chosen market index while protecting your principal from market volatility.
+Index annuities enjoy the benefits of participating in market growth while protecting the principal when the market declines.
 Additionally, most policies offer a guaranteed minimum interest credit.
-Index annuities can be either immediate or deferred.
+They can be either immediate or deferred.

-- Provides the opportunity for tax deferred growth based on direct market performance.
+Provides the opportunity for tax-deferred growth based on direct market performance.
 A variable annuity is linked directly to the market and assets are wrapped typically in mutual funds or similar vehicles for investment growth.
-Variable annuities are subject to potential gains or loss depending on the performance of the market.
+Variable annuities are subject to potential gains or loss depending on the performance of the market and are only sold by SEC licensed individuals.

 Yes.
 One of the biggest advantages annuities offer is they offer tax-deferred growth of savings.
 And unlike other tax-deferred retirement accounts such as 401(k)s and IRAs, there is no annual contribution limit for an annuity.
 That allows you to put away more money for retirement and is particularly useful for those that are closest to retirement age and need to catch up.
 The money you invest compounds year after year without any tax bill from Uncle Sam.
 The ability to keep every dollar invested working for you can be a big advantage over taxable investments.
 When you cash out, you can choose to take a lump-sum payment from your annuity, but many retirees prefer to set up guaranteed payments for a specific length of time or the rest of your life, providing a steady stream of income.
 The annuity serves as a complement to other retirement income sources, such as Social Security and pension plans.